alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 The syntax of if else statement is short and simple.
 That said, there is a way to make it even shorter.
 You can achieve this by using something called "ternary operator", also called "conditional operator".
 Ternary operator is like a shortcut for if else statement.
 It also works in the same way.

 Similarly to if else statement, ternary operator is also composed of three parts.
 First is a condition.
 Second and third are both an expression.
 Condition and first expression are separated by question mark (`?`).
-Second and third expression are separated by colons (`:`).
-So, `condition ? expressionOne : expressionTwo`.
+Second and third expression are separated by colons (`:`), `condition ? expressionOne : expressionTwo`.

 If condition evaluates to `true`, the first expression is executed.
 If it evaluates to `false`, then evaluated is the second expression.
 As you can see on the example below, ternary operator can be very useful for example when you want to quickly assign a variable based on specific condition.